DaviReis136/SQL---Acting-as-a-Data-Scientist-in-the-USDA---Data-Science/README.md

 # **__Capstone Project – Acting as a Data Scientist at the USDA__**

 In this Capstone Project, I assume the role of a Data Scientist at the`USDA (United States Department of Agriculture)`.
-My responsibility is to analyze agricultural production data and provide insights that support decision-making across multiple departments.
+My responsibility is to <ins>analyze agricultural production data</ins> and <ins>provide insights that support decision-making</ins> across multiple departments.

 The USDA maintains several datasets, including milk production, cheese production, coffee production, honey production, yogurt production, and a state reference table containing state names and ANSI codes.
-Using SQL, I answer business questions from managers and stakeholders by extracting, analyzing, and interpreting data.
+Using <ins>SQL</ins>, I answer business questions from managers and stakeholders by <ins>extracting, analyzing, and interpreting data</ins>.

 Throughout this project, I received the following requests: